- The main ERP solutions vary depending on the size, sector and needs of the company.

 Oracle ERP Cloud and NetSuite

-Oracle Fusion Cloud ERP According to Gartner, it is considered the global leader in cloud-based business solutions, aimed at large companies with complex financial, planning, and supply chain needs.
+Oracle Fusion Cloud ERP is considered by Gartner to be the global leader in cloud-based enterprise solutions, targeting large companies with complex needs in finance, planning, and supply chain.
 It implements AI, advanced automation, and continuous updates.

-Oracle NetSuite It's the "affordable" version for SMEs and medium-sized businesses.
-A pioneer in cloud computing, it stands out for its flexibility, customization through modules, and ease of scaling.
+Oracle NetSuite is the "affordable" version for small and medium-sized businesses.
+A pioneer in cloud computing, it stands out for its flexibility, customization through modules, and ease of scalability.

 Sage 200 and Sage Intacct

-Sage intact, focused on advanced financial management, is ideal for companies looking for a powerful solution for accounting, reporting, and financial process automation.
+Sage Intacct , focused on advanced financial management, is ideal for companies looking for a powerful solution for accounting, reporting and automation of financial processes.

 Odoo